Trust Distribution Lawyer Protects Beneficiaries’ Rights

 Contact an accomplished New York City asset search and recovery attorney today

-From our office in Hewlett, New York, Fred L. Abrams Attorney at Law handles asset search and recovery matters relating to trusts and other types of legal proceedings.
+Fred L. Abrams Attorney at Law handles asset search and recovery matters relating to trusts and other types of legal proceedings.
 To schedule a meeting with Mr. Abrams, call 800-986-1497 or contact us online.